Lesedi Local Municipality

-Lesedi Local Municipality is an administrative area in the Sedibeng District of Gauteng in South Africa.
+Lesedi Municipality (UMasipala wase Lesedi; Masepala wa Lesedi; Lesedi Munisipaliteit) is a local municipality within the Sedibeng District Municipality, in the Gauteng province of South Africa.
 Heidelberg is the seat of the municipality.
 During the first war of independence, Heidelberg served as capital of the South African Republic, from 1880 to 1883.

 Lesedi is a Sesotho word meaning "light".
 The name was decided upon because the municipality represents the light of the area.

 Politics

 The municipal council consists of twenty-six members elected by mixed-member proportional representation.
 Thirteen councillors are elected by first-past-the-post voting in thirteen wards, while the remaining thirteen are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) won a plurality of seats on the council.

-The planned abolition of the Lesedi, and its absorption into Ekurhuleni after the 2016 municipal elections, was blocked by the High Court of South Africa in 2015.
+In 2013, a proposal was made for the Lesedi Local Municipality to cease being a local municipality under the Sedibeng District Municipality and to be merged into the City of Ekurhuleni Metropolitan Municipality after the 2016 municipal elections.
+The Democratic Alliance opposed the proposal and challenged it.
+As a result, the planned absorption of the Lesedi municipality into Ekurhuleni after the 2016 municipal elections was blocked by the High Court of South Africa in 2015.

 The following table shows the results of the 2021 election.